vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Sunday 2025-11-23, I skipped all exercises in order to focus in the morning on catching up on a bunch of work stuff that had piled up.

+## 2025-11-26: skipped jogging

+On Wednesday 2025-11-26, I skipped jogging due to delays created by time-sensitive stuff at work.
+I did hand gripper exercises and breath holds as usual.
+Strength exercises were not scheduled for the day.